Siméon Denis Poisson: Thermodynamics

 In his work on heat conduction, Joseph Fourier maintained that the arbitrary function may be represented as an infinite trigonometric series and made explicit the possibility of expanding functions in terms of Bessel functions and Legendre polynomials, depending on the context of the problem.
 It took some time for his ideas to be accepted as his use of mathematics was less than rigorous.
 Although initially skeptical, Poisson adopted Fourier's method.
-From around 1815 he studied various problems in heat conduction.
-He published his Théorie mathématique de la chaleur in 1835.
+From 1813 to 1823, Poisson wrote copiously on Fourier series and heat diffusion, paving the way for the classic researches of Peter Gustav Lejeune Dirichlet and Bernhard Riemann on the same subject.
+He also studied Fourier integrals.
+In the process, Poisson, alongside Augustin-Louis Cauchy and Charles Hermite, made early uses of a generalized function or distribution that would later be called the Dirac delta function.
+Poisson published his Théorie mathématique de la chaleur (Mathematical Theory of Heat) in 1835.
+While Poisson's (and Cauchy's) attempts to prove the convergence of Fourier series were unsuccessful, they led to the discovery of the Poisson kernel.
+Thanks to the works of Dirichlet and Hermann Schwarz, the Poisson kernel is now typically presented in the context of solving the Dirichlet problem for harmonic functions, though this was not what Poisson was studying.

 During the early 1800s, Pierre-Simon de Laplace developed a sophisticated, if speculative, description of gases based on the old caloric theory of heat, to which younger scientists such as Poisson were less committed.
 A success for Laplace was his correction of Newton's formula for the speed of sound in air that gives satisfactory answers when compared with experiments.
 The Newton–Laplace formula makes use of the specific heats of gases at constant volume $c_V$and at constant pressure $c_P$.
 In 1823 Poisson redid his teacher's work and reached the same results without resorting to complex hypotheses previously employed by Laplace.
 In addition, by using the gas laws of Robert Boyle and Joseph Louis Gay-Lussac, Poisson obtained the equation for gases undergoing adiabatic changes, namely $PV^{\gamma} = \text{constant}$, where $P$ is the pressure of the gas, $V$ its volume, and $\gamma = \frac{c_P}{c_V}$.

 Other works

 Besides his many memoirs, Poisson published a number of treatises, most of which were intended to form part of a great work on mathematical physics, which he did not live to complete.
-Among these may be mentioned:
+Among these are: